 This high-quality turntable had one of the most entertaining sounds of the bunch, with plenty of insight into recordings as well as a healthy bass kick.

 I expected the $250 Pro-Ject Primary (an affordable version of the original Pro-Ject Debut) to perform towards the bottom of the roster: It's the cheapest, the lightest and it has an unusual wooden platter.
 According to hi-fi folklore "heavier" is supposed to equal "better," so I found it surprising that the Pro-Ject turntable was one of the best sounding.
 (And if you want even better-sounding, you can pay more for the Pro-Ject Debut Carbon.)
 It was also one of the easiest to set up.
 Most of the work was done in the factory -- I just had to attach the belt.

 If you can handle its barebones aesthetic and want to save a little money on the Fluance, the Pro-Ject Primary is an excellent choice.
-You can also upgrade to the version with the phono preamp (also known as a phono stage) for $299, which would make the Pro-Ject even more foolproof.
+You can also upgrade to the version with the phono pre-amplifier (also known as a phono preamp or phono stage) for $299, which would make the Pro-Ject even more foolproof.

 The best of the rest

-Arriving in the middle of the pack in terms of both build and sound quality, the Music Hall is a solid turntable at a good price range.
+Arriving in the middle of the pack in terms of both build and sound quality, this is a solid turntable at a good price range.
 It had an even-handed response with all types of music but wasn't as engaging as the Pro-Ject and Fluance tables.

 If you're looking to plug a modern turntable straight into any receiver (that is, one that lacks a phono preamp or phono stage) then this is the model we'd opt for.